 - Do not swim in water that appears murky, smells foul or looks polluted in any way.

 - Do not feed seagulls.

 On the contrary!
 Ottawa County boasts some of the cleanest and most beautiful fresh water beaches in the country.
 A recent publication of the National Resources Defense Council reported less than three percent of beach water samples collected in Ottawa County had excessive E. coli levels compared to five percent statewide.

 How often is the beach water tested?

-The beach water of the 16 beaches listed above is tested weekly from June to September.
+The water from the public beaches listed above is tested weekly from June to September.
 Ottawa County has one of the most progressive beach water quality programs in the Great Lakes region.
 Partnerships with numerous organizations have allowed the County to test more frequently and extensively than any other county on Michigan's west coast.
 Partners include the United States Geological Survey, the National Oceanic and Atmospheric Administration, and the Michigan Department of Natural Resources and Environment.

 What is beach water tested for?